-Each year after starting training we track whether apprentices are; still enrolled in training; employed in industries related to training; training at other tertiary organisations; employed in other industries; overseas.
+Each year after starting training with an ITO, apprentices were tracked by whether they were still enrolled in training, employed in industries related to training, training at other tertiary organisations, employed in other industries or are overseas.
+The chart below shows this data over time.

 Between the years of 2007 to 2016 we collect all new apprentices starting training at BCITO, Competenz, or Skills Org.
 From these apprentices we first determine which program they are enrolled in through NZSCED codes and determine whether they complete their program.